oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/01-setup-resources/setup-resources.md

    ![Oracle Cloud console, Resource Manager Stack](images/resource-manager-job-success.png " ")
 3. Click on the SUCCEEDED job to see job details and resources.
    ![Oracle Cloud console, Resource Manager Stack](images/job-details.png " ")
-4. Click on the hamburger menu in top left corner , select Governance & Administration and then select Tenancy Explorer.
+4. Click on the hamburger menu in the top left corner, select Governance & Administration and then select Tenancy Explorer.
    ![Oracle Cloud console, Resource Manager Stack](images/tenancy-explorer.png " ")
-5. Select dataflow-labs compartment and verify resources in the screenshot are available.
+5. Select the dataflow-labs compartment and verify resources in the screenshot are available.
    ![Oracle Cloud console, Resource Manager Stack](images/resources.png " ")

 You may now **proceed to the next lab**.